GuiBo79/CarND-Behavioral-Cloning-P3/writeup_template.md

 ### Model Architecture and Training Strategy

-####1.
-Solution Design Approach
+#### 1. Solution Design Approach

 The overall strategy was using the powerful NVidia Autopilot ConvNet.
-NVidia is one of the greatest researchers in Deep Learning, so will be very tricky to concept a Neural Network thet performs better.
+NVidia is one of the greatest researchers in Deep Learning, so will be very tricky to concept a Neural Network that performs better.

 Then I ...